 In the case of landmark incidents, like the dogfight over Tehran or the New Mexico surveillance crash, which can be both rationally explained away as weather phenomenon or black budget programs, as authority figures declared, many still refute official narratives, flocking to conceptualizations mirroring impossibleness, or pseudoscience.

 Even decades following a forced explanation by U.S. Air Force officials regarding the New Mexico crash, conspiracy theories continued to expand, alleging alien bodies recovered at the site.
-Despite the rational notion that the alleged bodies witnessed were presumptively test dummies, or of foreign residential personnel in a post-mortem, charred condition, conspiracies of more abnormal origin continue to be trusted to this day.
+Despite the rational notion that the alleged bodies witnessed were presumptively test dummies, or of foreign personnel in a post-mortem, charred condition, conspiracies of more abnormal origins continue to be trusted to this day.

-Countless studies probing common conspiracy beliefs, like the Moon landing hoax or the Obama “birther” theory, have placed consensus on several personality factors, religiosity and societal-political attitudes, and illusory pattern perception, in an effort to predict people’s belief in pseudo-scientific conspiracies.
+Countless studies probing common conspiracy beliefs, like the Moon landing hoax or the Obama “birther” theory, have placed consensus on several personality factors, religious beliefs, and illusory pattern perceptions, in an effort to predict people’s belief in pseudo-scientific conspiracies.

 In a study, published in the European Journal of Social Psychology, researchers investigated flaws in the way one’s brain processes information and how it contributes to holding irrational beliefs.
 Such self-deception is rooted in the theory a cognitive mechanism known as illusory pattern perception plays a vital role in the brain endorsing conspiratorial thinking.